kekuchan/swarmbject/docs/std/ds/DArray.md

 * The index in the array to insert at.
 * A pointer to the element to insert.
 * The number of times to insert the element.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the capacity is increased and when the elements are shifted to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.
-* A pointer to a "void*(unsigned int)" function that returns a new array, of the given size.
+* A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
-* A pointer to a "void(void*)" function that deletes the given array.
+* A pointer to a "void(void*)" function that deletes the given array data.
+* A pointer to an "void(void*, unsigned int, void*)" function that can set any element of the given array data at the given index, to be a copy of the given element to insert.

 Returns: void.

 ```
 /*In the IntDArray class:*/
-void insertInt(unsigned int i, int value,
+void insert(unsigned int i, int value,
 	unsigned int elements){
+	(std::ds::DArray*)this->insert(
-	insert(i, &value, elements, getElement,
+		i, &value, elements, setElements, newArray,
-		setElement, newArray, deleteArray);
+		deleteArray, setElement);
 }

 /*In some function:*/
 IntDArray array;
-array.pushInt(2021);
+array.push(2021);
 unsigned int size = array.size;
 /*1 as 2021.*/
-array.insertInt(0, 2020, 1);
+array.insert(0, 2020, 1);
 size = array.size;
 /*2 as 2020, 2021.*/
 ```

 ## "insertRange" member function:

 Inserts a subarray to the array.
 This requires